What is Circular Fashion? How to Sustainably Close the Loop

 Dyed fabrics drying at Tonlé’s studio in Phnom Penh

-Brands can take different paths regarding their fabric choices and circularity.
-For Tonlé it means reclaiming and utilizing offcuts, “scraps”, and deadstock fabrics, and turning them into beautiful and useful garments.
+For Tonlé circularity includes reclaiming and utilizing offcuts, “scraps”, and deadstock fabrics.
 This not only saves the resources of creating new fabrics but also allows textile waste to circle back into the system.

-A lot of textile waste is generated during production — from leftover fibres and yarns in the spinning and weaving process, to cutting scraps and snipped threads.
+A lot of textile waste is generated during production — from leftover fibres and yarns in the spinning and weaving process, to cutting scraps, to snipped threads and trimmed seams during sewing.

-While this is typically trash, brands like Tonlé have an innovative zero waste production process; cutting scraps are collected and handwoven into unique garment, accessories, and home decor, and even the too-tiny scraps and threads are saved and turned into paper!
+While this is typically trash, Tonlé is a great example of innovative zero waste production: their cutting scraps are collected and handwoven into unique garments, accessories, and home decor (pictured below), and even the too-tiny scraps and threads are saved and turned into paper!

 Tonlé artist completing a wall hanging made from fabric scraps